diegob1212/BIManalyst_g_24/A3/README.md

 Walls explicitly marked as load-bearing in the IFC attributes or names, and

 Walls identified as interior (e.g. names containing “Interior Wall (Load Bearing)”).

+Note : The walls selection should be more advanced.
+In our case we trust what says the model but we should not.
+We cannot really trust the model.
+So to developp further our tool the idea would be to implemented some techniques and functions in order to check the validity of the model in terms of if the walls are really load bearing or not.
+This could be done in another project in order to implement it in ours.

 3. Material and Geometry Extraction